 With hundreds of credit cards available, choosing the best one can be mind-boggling.
 Do you want cash back?
 Do you want airline miles?
 Do you want points when you shop?
 So many decisions!

-So which is the right card for you?
+Wondering which card is right for you?
 If you don't want to carry a different card for every situation, you need to choose.
 These easy questions about how you use your card will help you decide which is the best credit card for your lifestyle.

 About the Author